GJZwiers/deno-config-init/README.md

 │   mod.ts
 ```

-If you choose to init with an import map an `import_map.json` file is added to
+If you choose to init with an import map an `import_map.json` file will be added to
 the above.
-If `git` is installed on the machine then `git init` is run as well.
+If `git` is installed on the machine then `git init` will be run as well.

 Note that `deno-init` will not overwrite files or directories unless the
 `--force` option is used explicitly.
 This means the program can 'fill in the